Why is change management needed?

 Change is the only constant in this world.
 Every organization undergoes some changes over time, be it a change in technology, change in business processes or change in product design.
 It is important for the survival of an organization to change, but it is equally important to maintain stability during the change.
 In regulated industries and certified organizations, it also becomes imperative to document all the changes that the organization has gone through.

 As the digital age transforms the world, the rate of change is increasing and it is becoming more and more difficult to prevent chaos and maintain stability during the change.
-There is no one-size-fits-all solution for change management.
+There is no one-size-fits-all solution for change management software.
 Organizations need to continuously improve their change management process to synchronize with the type and frequency of change being implemented.
 Any change management process should be able to meet three conditions:

 1. Provide ability to change services and processes rapidly to meet business requirement